clarisli/FCND-Motion-Planning/README.md

 The first line of the csv file describes the global home position as `lat0 37.792480, lon0 -122.397450`.
 I extracted the values of lat0 and lon0 from the csv file, and set it to home position with `self.set_home_position()`.

-I did this in line 129 of `planning_utils.py` and line 157 to 165 of `motion_planning.py`.
+I did this in [line 127](motion_planning.py#L127) of `planning_utils.py` and [line 157 to 165](planning_utils.py#L157-L165) of `motion_planning.py`.

 #### 2. Set current local position
 The starter code assumed the drone takes off from map center, but the drone need to be able to takeoff from anywhere.

 I retreived the drone's current position in geodetic coordinates from `self.global_position`, and the global home position set from last step from `self.global_home`, then used the utility function `global_to_local()` to convert the current global position to local position.

-I did this in line 134 of `motion_planning.py`.
+I did this in [line 132](motion_planning.py#L132) of `motion_planning.py`.

 #### 3. Set grid start position from local position
 The starter code hardcoded the map center as the start point for planning.
-To further enhance the flexibility to the start location, I changed this to be the current local position in line 144 to 146 of `motion_planning.py`.
+To further enhance the flexibility to the start location, I changed this to be the current local position in [line 142 to 144](motion_planning.py#L142-L144) of `motion_planning.py`.

 #### 4. Set grid goal position from geodetic coords
 The starter code hardcoded the goal position as some location 10 m north and 10 m east of map center.
-To add flexibility to the desired goal location, I modified the code in line 151 to 153 of `motion_planning.py` to accept arbitrary goal postion on the grid given any geodetic coordinates.
+To add flexibility to the desired goal location, I modified the code in [line 148 to 151](motion_planning.py#L148-L151) of `motion_planning.py` to accept arbitrary goal postion on the grid given any geodetic coordinates.
 By defaults I set the coordinates to (longitude, latitude, altitude).

 To assign the goal position, use command line arguments `goal_lon` for longitude, `goal_lat` for latitude, and `goal_alt` for altitude.
 For example: